SAN FRANCISCO TRAVEL GUIDE

 Union Square Plaza Hotel can be found near Union Square, surrounded by some great pubs and restaurants.
 Rooms start at $109 for this great location.

 My recommendation for couples and families is the Super 8 Union Square.
 Located near the famous Union Square and a few blocks from the Powell Street cable car stop, the Super 8 offers clean and spacious rooms in an ideal location.
-The staff are incredibly friendly and helpful with rooms starting at $178.
+The staff is incredibly friendly and helpful with rooms starting at $178.

 Save money in San Francisco